wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 Unsolicited Messages
 --------------------

-These message are received whenever a corresponding event occurs, sheet message on incoming calls, updatestatus when a phone status change.
+These messages are received whenever one of the following corresponding event occurs: sheet message on incoming calls, or updatestatus when a phone status changes.

 sheet
 ^^^^^